EPCCed/2024-11-04-archer2-intro-develop/_episodes/08-forge.md

 You can also add any other `srun` arguments you may want here.
 For us just now, we'll leave it blank.

 Finally, we need to say something about what a job script looks like.
 Make sure that 'Submit to queue' is ticked, then click on 'Configure'.
 This will open a new window.
 We need to provide a submission template file.
-One is made available in the Forge installation directories, so enter `/work/y07/shared/utils/core/arm/forge/22.1.3/templates/archer2.qtf`.
+One is made available in the Forge installation directories, so enter `/work/y07/shared/utils/core/forge/24.0/templates/archer2.qtf`.
 Then click on 'OK'.

 > ## Submission template files
-> You can take a look at `/work/y07/shared/utils/core/arm/forge/22.1.3/templates/archer2.qtf` to see what it contains.
+> You can take a look at `/work/y07/shared/utils/core/forge/24.0/templates/archer2.qtf` to see what it contains.
 You'll see it looks like a fairly standard ARCHER2 job script, with some parameters replaced with tags used by DDT to set the job parameters.
 If your job needs to launch differently, you can make your own copy of this script, edit it as necessary, and then tell DDT to use it.
+The template file provided should be a good starting point for whatever you might need to do.
 {: .callout}

 You can set your job's remaining parameters by clicking on the 'Parameters' button.
 Set the following for now: